-New rotavirus vaccines seem safer, studies findJanuary 14th, 2014 by Marilynn Marchione in Medications /
+New rotavirus vaccines seem safer, studies findJanuary 14, 2014 by Marilynn Marchione in Medicine & Health / Medications

 Researchers say that newer vaccines against rotavirus, a severe diarrheal disease in children, appear safer than an earlier one that was pulled from the market 15 years ago.

 The new vaccines slightly raise the risk of a twisted bowel problem that doomed the first vaccine, but to a much smaller degree.
 Doctors say the benefits of the new vaccines, which came out in 2006 and 2008, greatly outweigh the small risk of the bowel problem.